mckenzielee/Qi-Docs/docs/Writing_Data.rst

 * **Remove Window Values** removes values that fall within the window defined by the start and end primary indexes.

-The base URI for writing Qi data is:
+The base URI for writing Sds data is:

 ::